Cheesebaron/OldMvvmCross-Android10/README.md

 - FixedContextWrapper
 - FixedActivity

-Feel fee to copy/paste the code into your own App.
+Feel free to copy/paste the code into your own App.